Christiann1111/Data-Analysis-of-a-store/README.md

 ## 1)Data Cleaning:

-### I have needed to get clean the data, but in this dataset i found errors, improper arrays, and i cleaned all of them
+### I have needed to get clean the data, but in this dataset i found errors, improper arrays, and i have cleaned all of them

 ## 2) Data Processing: